PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 2. **Any secondary metrics.** These are usually metrics that are closely related to your goal metric.
 For example, if your goal metric is to increase paid conversions, a secondary metric may be to increase sign-ups.

-3. **Any counter metrics.** These are metrics that ensure your user experience isn't degrading.
+3. **Any counter metrics.** These are metrics that ensure your user experience isn't deteriorating.
 For example, if your goal is to increase sign-ups, you should also verify your churn rate is not increasing.

-To calculate if your results are statistically significant (without going into too much detail of the exact formula), you'll need the number of users in each variant as well as the conversion rate for each metric.
-You can then put these values into an [online calculator](https://abtestguide.com/calc/) to determine if they are significant.
+Most A/B testing tools, including [PostHog](/ab-testing/features), will calculate statistical significance for you.
+To do so manually, you'll need to input the number of users in each variant, and the conversion rate for each metric, into an [online calculator](https://abtestguide.com/calc/).

-> When you run [A/B tests](/ab-testing/features) in PostHog, we'll automatically calculate if your results are statistically significant or not.

-### What if my results are not statistically significant?
+### What if my results are _not_ statistically significant?

-This does not mean your test was a failure!
-It suggests that the results observed between the variants could be due to random chance rather than the change you implemented.
+This _doesn't_ mean your test was a failure!
+It suggests that the results observed between the variants could be due to random chance, rather than the change you implemented.
 Here are few next steps you can consider:

 - **Check you gathered enough data:**  If your sample size was too small, or your testing period was too short, you might need to extend the duration of your test to gather more data.